rin67630/Soft-Power-MPPT/Software/ReadMe.md

 If later you just need to update some tabs individually, you just can copy the content directly into the Arduino IDE.

 ## Configuration instructions
 The software is written in such a way that you can use it just upon defining your options in the folder a0_Parameters.
-If you are not familiar with the code, this is the only folder that you should change:
+If you are not familiar with the code, *this is the only folder that you should change*:

+### Parameter list
-If you have several devices, change the hostname.
+If you have several devices, change the hostname, else you can leave my preferred Host Name.
 Then proceed with the hardware configuration:
 - #define WEATHER_SOURCE_IS_URL specifies that you get the weather information from an URL, the other options are given in the comment, so you also have the option to
 #define WEATHER_SOURCE_IS_NONE, if you do not want to process weather information.